shawtan/notes/ENGL306Anotes.md

     - e.g stinking rich, soaking wet

 #### Analysability
-- Most compounds are analysable (we can see how the compound comes from the combination)
+- Most compounds are analyzable (we can see how the compound comes from the combination)
-- **Darkened compound**: Some words started as compounds, have parts that are no longer analysable (due to sound changes)
+- **Darkened compound**: Some words started as compounds, have parts that are no longer analyzable (due to sound changes)
     - e.g Cranberry (Used to be crane+berry)
 - 'Outrage'
     1. Appears to be out + rage